R-Phase: Crystallographic structure and transformation

 The R-phase is essentially a rhombohedral distortion of the cubic austenite phase.
 Figure 1 shows the general structure, though there are shifts in atomic position that repeat after every three austenitic cells.
 Thus the actual unit cell of the actual R-phase structure is shown in Figure 2.
 The R-phase can be easily detected via x-ray diffraction or neutron diffraction, most clearly evidenced by a splitting of the (1 1 0) austenitic peak.

 While the R-phase transformation is a first order transformation and the R-phase is distinct and separate from martensite and austenite, it is followed by a second order transformation: a gradual shrinking of the rhombohedral angle and concomitant increased transformational strain.
 By suppressing martensite formation and allowing the second order transformation to continue, the transformational strain can be maximized.
 Such measures have shown memory and superelastic effects of nearly 1%.
-In commercially available superelastic alloys, however, the R-phase transformational strain is only 0.25 to 0.50 percent.
+In commercially available superelastic alloys, however, the R-phase transformational strain is only 0.25 to 0.5%.

 There are three ways Nitinol can transform between the austenite and martensite phases: